bctclc/Collaborative-Data-Analysis-Assignment2/README.md

 1. .gitignore

+2. Assignment2_EV.html : The proposal in html formal (**will be replaced to the final version at the end**)

+3. Assignment2_EV.pdf : The proposal in PDF formal (**will be replaced to the final version at the end**)

-2. Assignment2_EV.Rmd : The proposal in R Markdown formal
+4. Assignment2_EV.Rmd : The proposal in R Markdown formal

-3. EV_proposal.bib : The BibTex database for this project
+5. EV_proposal.bib : The BibTex database for this project

-4. README.md : This file
+6. README.md : This file

 For any questions, please contact the contributors at their emails.